AndyeliSays/Ecommerce-Customer-Behavior/README.md

 ## Business Task & Objectives:

- Using Excel, we explore and answer key business questions such as but not limited to:
+We explore and answer key business questions such as but not limited to:
 - How can we segment customers based on their RFM (Recency, Frequency, Monetary) profiles?
 - What factors most influence purchasing behavior?
 - How do different consumer demographics influence purchasing behavior?